lithnet/access-manager-docs/docs/index.rst

 Home
 ##############################################

-Lithnet Access Manager is a tool that allows you to safely delegate sensitive administrative access to computers in your Active Directory environment in a modern and user-friendly way.
+Lithnet Access Manager is a tool that allows you to safely delegate sensitive administrative access to computers in your organization in a modern and user-friendly way.

-It provides a web-based interface that allows users to request local admin passwords, BitLocker recovery keys, and grant just-in-time administrative access to their own accounts.
+It provides a web-based interface that allows users to request local admin/root passwords, BitLocker recovery keys, and grant just-in-time administrative access to their own accounts.

-It is fully compatible and works out-of-the-box with Microsoft LAPS, or you can replace the Microsoft LAPS agent with the Lithnet Access Manager Agent, which encrypts local admin passwords in the directory, and can optionally save a history of local admin passwords.
+It is fully compatible and works out-of-the-box with Microsoft LAPS, but also comes with its own agent, which expands LAPS coverage to Azure AD joined and registered devices, as well as macOS and Linux devices.

 Access Manager provides a granular permission model, coupled with a detailed auditing system, both of which are extensible using PowerShell.